jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 Psychic tests made by this model.
 However, should this result in a second failure, then this model is overwhelmed by waves of grief and cannot attempt to manifest any more psychic powers for the remainder of the phase.
   - **\[Warlord Trait] Defiant Leader:** Friendly BIEL-TAN units within 6" of this WARLORD do not gain Strain when a friendly unit within 8" of them is removed from the battlefield (as a result of being destroyed).
+(TODO: shit-tier WT?)

   **SPECIAL:** Any BIEL-TAN ASPECT WARRIOR Exarch can be upgraded to an Exemplar.
 An Exemplar can have two different Exarch Powers, and you only pay points for the costlier of the two.
 No more than one Exemplar of each Aspect Warrior type can